Skip to main content

 • base_url Optional[str] - The base URL for the model provider, required for non-OpenAI providers.

-• client_name Optional[str] - Name for the client logger.
+• client_name Optional[str] - Name for the client.

 from_env